 The UTP WAG is equivalent to the EU WAG TSI in the meaning of Article 13 § 4 letter b of the APTU UR (version of the WAG TSI indicated in section 0 of the UTP).
-Equivalence This means that, in technical terms, a vehicle complying iance with the requirements technical requirements of the UTP should be considered as also complying iance with the technical requirements of the TSI and vice versa.
+Equivalence means that a vehicle complying with the technical requirements of the UTP should be considered as also complying with the technical requirements of the TSI and vice versa.